aredn/documentation/arednGettingStarted/node_admin.rst

 |

+By default the time on your node will be shown as a 12-hour clock with *am/pm*.
+To display node time using a 24-hour clock, enable the *24-Hour Clock* switch.

+Additional options are displayed when you click **Advanced Options**.

+By default your node can use a local `GPS <https://en.wikipedia.org/wiki/Global_Positioning_System>`_ time source if one is available.
+To disable this behavior, slide the switch to the *off* position.

+If you want your node to function as a GPS time *server* you will need to install the `WhereAndWhen <https://github.com/kn6plv/WhereAndWhen>`_ package.
+This third party package allows a node with adequate processing power and memory to have a USB GPS dongle connected so that it can provide GPS time for itself and other local DtD linked devices.
+Further information is available on the `WhereAndWhen <https://github.com/kn6plv/WhereAndWhen>`_ package website.

-If a local `GPS <https://en.wikipedia.org/wiki/Global_Positioning_System>`_ source is available, you node can use that source after you install the `WhereAndWhen <https://github.com/kn6plv/WhereAndWhen>`_ package.
-If you plan to use Wireguard tunneling, make sure that an NTP or GPS time source is reachable when the node boots so that the key exchange between the client and server will happen correctly.
+If you plan to use Wireguard tunneling, make sure that a GPS or NTP time source is reachable when the node boots so that the key exchange between the client and server will happen correctly.
 Without proper time synchronization, Wireguard will not establish tunnels.

 Context-sensitive help is available by clicking the ``Help`` button.
 You can click the ``Cancel`` button to ignore any changes you made on this display.
 When you are finished with your changes, click the ``Done`` button.
 You will then be returned to your node's *admin* view where you will be able to ``Commit`` or ``Revert`` your changes.